makkus/freckles/README.rst

 --------

 * one-line setup of a new environment, including freckles bootstrap
-* minimal and (hopefully) intuitive config file format, using ``yaml`` syntax
+* minimal requirements: only ``curl`` or ``wget``
 * supports Linux & MacOS X (and probably the Ubuntu subsystem on Windows 10)
-* share the same configuration for your Linux and MacOS workstation as well as Vagrant machines, containers, etc.
+* uses the same configuration for your Linux and MacOS workstation as well as Vagrant machines, containers, etc.
-* support for systems where you don't have root/sudo access via the conda_ package manager or nix_ (or if you just think it's a good idea to use any of them)
+* support for systems where you don't have root/sudo access via the conda_ package manager (or nix_, with some limitations) -- or if you just link one or both of them
 * direct support for all ansible_ modules and roles

 Examples